Deeper Insights into the Robustness of ViTs towards Common Corruptions: Augmentation Strategies

 where $\mathcal{A}(x)$ denotes the amplitude component of $x$ and $\mathcal{P}(x)$ refers to the phase component, $\lambda$ is obtained by randomly drawn from $\mathcal{N}(\mathbf{0}, 0.5)$.

-\textbf{Amplitude interpolation is bad on ViTs} Unlike CNNs, performance on robustness even declines with fourier-based augmentations, as shown in Table \ref{tab:fact_aug}.
-We wonder if layered-up augmentations are too difficult to learn and consequently relieve training with Mixup and CutMix.
-However, it undergoes a failure of stable training.
-This finding also gives credence to conclusion that ViTs are heavily dependent on basic augmentations.
+\textbf{Amplitude interpolation is inferior on ViTs} Unlike CNNs, training from scratch with fourier-based augmentation induces performance drops in both robustness and clean accuracy, as shown in Table \ref{tab:fact_aug}.
+To relieve influence of basic augmentation, we also try training without Mixup or CutMix.
+However, it undergoes a failure of stable training, which also suggests that ViTs heavily rely on basic augmentation.
+Therefore we switch to training on pre-trained models, resulting in lift in accuracy by 2.71\% in ImageNet-C, however, which is inferior to ANT and having a small gap with direct finetuning in Table \ref{tab:noise_eval}.